Powercoders-Switzerland/2021-1-web-dev/02-typescript/Readme.md

 ### `typeof` type guards

-When we want to differentiate a primitive type from another, we can use the `typeof` keyword that returns the type of a variable as a string.
+To differentiate a primitive type from another, we can use the `typeof` keyword that returns the type of a variable as a string.
 This **only** works for primitive types (string, number, boolean, undefined or null).

 ```ts
 function sinOrLength(arg: number | string): number {